yashkrsingh/CSD403-Big-Data-And-Cloud-Computing/Assignment 2 (Association Rule Mining)/README.md

 actual mining program.
 The program takes in the size, minimum support count value and minimum confidence threshold as parameters which are passed onto the respective programs accordingly.

+- **association-rule-mining.sh**

+Serves as an auxilary driver for the whole association rule mining module running the preprocessing script and the actual mining program.
+The program takes in the size, minimum support count value and minimum confidence threshold as parameters which are passed onto the respective programs accordingly.

 ## How To Execute

 - Copy the folders in the home folder
 - Open terminal and execute run_arm.sh by command ./run_arm.sh <size> <min_sup_count> <min_conf>

+OR

+- Copy the folders in the home folder
+- Place association-rule-mining.sh in usr/bin/ directory.
+- Open terminal and execute the whole project by command associaiton-rule-mining <args> <size> <min_sup_count> <min_conf>
+   (command by default displays the memory usage on screen whereas args can be replaced with --verbose which performs mining task without displaying anything on the terminal)